1. How to Make a Fire

 The best part is that you can make one, so you're not at the mercy of the stores to get the bracelet of your choice.
 If you know you like one cordage over the other all it takes is a quick YouTube search to learn how to put it together.
-Or you could go to our article on the top paracord bracelets and find all you need here!
+Or you could go to our article on the top paracord bracelets.

 No joke here, keeping your head warm is the best way to preserve your body heat.
 And your brain functions much better when your body isn't having to work over time to keep you alive AND warm.